Q. Who are you?

 Yes.
 You may email us by clicking here, or you may call us in the US on ++1 (423) 742-1627.

 Q. I am looking for a public speaker specializing in intelligence.
 Are you available?

 Yes, we often give public speeches for a variety of audiences, some of which are available on your YouTube page.
 Please see here for more information.

 Q. I am a freelance columnist.
 May I write for you?

 Feel free to send us your intelligence-related articles, but be warned that the chances of us publishing them are slim, unless they are professionally written and represent major contributions to the field of intelligence.
 Click here to email us.

 Q. Would you help me find an intelligence-related news report that caught my eye sometime ago, but which I am now unable to trace?

 We are always willing to help.
 Send us an email with as much information as you can gather about the news report in question and we will get back with you with our findings.

 Q. What is your comments-posting policy?

-You can post just about anything in here, so long as you (a) stick to the same identity; (b) don’t resort to racism and bigotry; (c) don’t spam; (d) refrain from posting in all-caps; (e) write legibly and in English; and (f) focus on the issues and refrain from ad hominem attacks against the site’s contributors.
-There will be absolutely no tolerance for anyone who does not follow these rules, and any messages that are in violation of these rules will be immediately and permanently deleted.
+You can post just about anything in here, so long as you (a) stick to the same identity; (b) don’t resort to racism and bigotry; (c) don’t spam; (d) refrain from posting in all-caps; (e) write legibly and in English; and (f) focus on the issues and refrain from ad hominem attacks against the site’s editors or other commentators.
+There will be absolutely no tolerance for anyone who does not follow these rules, and any messages that are found to be in violation of these rules will be immediately and permanently deleted.
 For more information on our comments-posting policy, contact intelNews.